eiji03aero/til/candidates.md

 # next
 ## light
+- how https work?
+  - how does it work?
+  - what do server owners have to do?
+  - how can it be enabled?

-- what is database locking isolation?
+- what is IndexedDB?
-  - what is it
+  - what features does it provide?
+  - broswer compatibility?
+  - what are the limitations?

-  - what component it belongs to? (transaction? locked data?)
+- what is malloc?
+  - is this a independant library? not a property of os?
-  - levels of it
+  - how does it work?
+  - what are alternatives?
+  - what are the advantage of this compared to others?

 - experience feedback of using of CQRS.
   - https://itnext.io/1-year-of-event-sourcing-and-cqrs-fb9033ccd1c6